FIELD SCHOOL FOUNDATION

 2. Sewage and septic pollution

 Aging water treatment infrastructure and septic tanks are a major threat to water quality in the Bay.
 As sea level rises, the soil filtration layer separating septic tanks from groundwater is shrinking, allowing human waste to pollute Biscayne Bay and our drinking water.
 We need to upgrade our water system to prevent leaks and spills, and avoid their consequences—including harmful algal bloom and dangerous e. coli contamination, which can lead to beach closures and illness.
-What YOU can do:

 What WE can do: